sdwebui-extensions/ComfyUI-QualityOfLifeSuit_Omar92/README.md

+Im Sorry im unable to support the nodes as i dont have access to open AI anny more will try to solve that as soon as possible thannks all for using my tool if still alot of people using it please tell me i will free time to fix all problems

 ## Thank you to all the valuable contributors.
 Kindly submit any pull requests to the development branch instead of the main branch.
 Your efforts are greatly appreciated.

 # ComfyUI-extra-nodes - quality of life